SelfCareMap

 1. Presence Over Productivity

 In the tea ceremony, there is no rush.
 Each step is performed slowly and deliberately.
 This teaches us to savor the process, not just the outcome.
-When we bring this mindset to daily life—whether washing dishes, walking, or conversing—we begin to find richness in the mundane.
+In our modern society, we are conditioned to seek the fastest route to a result.
+We drink coffee while driving or eat lunch while answering emails.
+The tea ceremony challenges this habit by insisting that the act of making the tea is the purpose itself.
+When we bring this mindset to daily life, whether washing dishes, walking to the car, or conversing with a partner, we begin to find richness in the mundane.
+We realize that life is not a series of hurdles to get over, but a collection of small, meaningful moments.

 2. The Beauty of Imperfection